Skip to content

 Message histories of all sub-runners, keyed by runner name.

 For a leaf agent: {agent.name: model_client.messages}.
-For composite workflows: dicts from every constituent runner merged into one, so the result spans the full sub-tree regardless of nesting depth.
+For composite workflows: the per-runner dicts merged into one (via dict.update), so the result spans the full sub-tree regardless of nesting depth.
+Example::

-Note: when agents share a single ModelClient (e.g. via Chain.from_config), all agents reference the same messages list.
-After the run every key in the returned dict points at the last step's messages.
+Separately, when sub-runners share a single ModelClient (e.g. via Chain.from_config), they all reference the same messages list, so after a run every key points at that one shared (last step's) history.
+Use distinct clients per sub-runner to keep histories separate.

 run abstractmethod